taboritis/dto-wizard-php/README.md

 ```

 ### Readonly properties
-It is recommended to use readonly properties as often as possible.
+It is strongly recommended to use readonly properties as often as possible.
 This will have the same effect as unchanged data.

 ```php
 class User
 {